joshuamundt/Meteo_Proj/README.md

 Project 2

-  The purpose of this project is to request one year data from OOI website[1] for oregon self surface mooring [2] and oregon offshore surface mooring [3].
+  The purpose of this project is to request one year data from OOI website[1] using M2M method [4] for oregon self surface mooring [2] and oregon offshore surface mooring [3].
 The bulk meteorology instrument package is selected to analyze the rain rate and wind speed with respect to time.
-Also, this assignment will teach students how to append data and plot the corrololation between two different sites in a span of one year to analyze wind speed and rain rate.
+Also, this assignment will teach students how to append data and plot the corrololation [5] between two different sites in a span of one year to analyze wind speed and rain rate.
 Then, show which month has the highest/lowest rain rate and wind speed to make comparisoin between two sites.

 For the images below, I considered not rainy if the rain rate is less than 5mm per hour and not windy,  if the wind speed is less than 2m/s.